HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 ### 2.1.2 `htr_createToken`

-The `htr_createToken` method creates a new token transaction based on parameters
+The `htr_createToken` method creates a new TokenCreationTransaction which will create a new token in the blockchain

 **Parameters**